The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ![](https://lh4.googleusercontent.com/W_q6GzJ6Sbu9HXKWO0aagP0kLJm4YRPAw7wwCfVIyAPg1RBQB4eDTLjfeOqPbjwB6R00px_L6zuocURZdEPFObn9bKjCOe4vVyUqH4XhTFSyRYHrl2O-A4avw76uqNVVJzbaHct6 "Chart")![](/img/jobs/rpr/arcanedrift.png "Chart")

-All of these rotations assumed full uptime, except for one disconnect at around three minutes, in which Harvest Moon was used.
+All of these rotations assumed full uptime, except for one disconnect at around three minutes in which Harvest Moon was used.

 As we can tell, in terms of drifting management, a 2.48 GCD offers us the least risk, with 2.49 not being too far behind.
 2.49 is only a single skill speed meld, while 2.48 will require some investment.
-As of 6.05 and the new raid gear, the natural 2.5s GCD set is really strong and hits stat tiers really well.
+As of 6.05 and the new raid gear, the natural 2.5s GCD set is really strong and hits stat tiers very well.
 It is currently ahead of a single meld 2.49 set by a slight margin.
 While we know that 2.49 aligns better with raid buffs, the gain vs. loss of the two sets will have to be compared.

 ![](/img/jobs/rpr/ffxiv_22122021_150141_799.png)